 - Clunking: Often due to a worn-down U-joint that’s leading to loud noises.

 - Squeaking: A noise you will usually hear at low speeds, squeaking coming from the car often means the U-joint needs to be lubricated.The cv center ball is the most common culprit here.

 - Clicking or knocking: This often indicates an issue with the CV joint, which may have worn down.

 Shuddering During Acceleration

 Low speed shudders are a sign of a drive shaft related problem.
 Low speed shudders when accelerating are symptoms of a drive shaft geometry problem.
+Geometry related problems are typically at low speeds, up to about 40 mph and are worse on heavy throttle or on acceleration.
+If letting off the gas, pushing in the clutch, or shifting into neutral eliminates the noise then you surely have an angle problem.
 If your vehicle is experiencing either of these symptoms, give us a call.
 We can help you get to the root of dive shaft related shuddering problems.
 Having an experienced technician properly diagnose the issue should always be your first step.For more on the signs your driveshaft might be failing, or to learn about any of our custom driveshaft products, speak to the staff at Tom Wood’s Custom Drive Shafts today.